Dthurow/dthurow.github.io/_drafts/adafruit-mindfulness-bracelet.md

 >**Future Danielle note**: This is a good example of me forgetting the KISS principle - **K**eep **I**t **S**imple, **S**tupid.
 While troubleshooting, I had to revert to the simpler version of the software repeatedly, because I didn't fully understand the hardware side

+#### Cycling Through Intervals

-The simplest change is allowing users to change how long the Gemma waits between vibrations.
+The first change is allowing users to change how long the Gemma waits between vibrations.
 There isn't an easy way to let users type in a given number of minutes, but there are some capacitive touch buttons you can use.
 So I added the ability to cycle through a collection of times: 1 minute, 5 minutes, 10 minutes, and an hour.
 I attached cycling through these options to the Pad #0/A2 on the Gemma, setup as a capacitive touch button.
 And when the user changes the timing, they need to know what timing they've changed it to, so I need to inform the end user somehow.

-need to include libraries from: [https://learn.adafruit.com/adafruit-gemma-m0/circuitpython-libraries](https://learn.adafruit.com/adafruit-gemma-m0/circuitpython-libraries)
+So for this, add a check if the capacitive touch button is set to true, meaning the user is touching it.
+Then, I have to update the interval timing.
+Here's that change in psuedo-python:

+{% highlight python %}
+    on_time = 2     # Vibration motor run time, in seconds
+    interval = 5
+    intervalArray = [60, 300, 600, 3600] #interval options user can choose from
+    intervalIndex = 1

+    while True:

+        # vibration turns on every interval seconds, for on_time seconds, non-blocking

+        if touch cap button:
+            intervalIndex = (intervalIndex + 1) mod len(intervalArray)
+            interval = intervalArray[intervalIndex]
+{% endhighlight %}

+This lets me cycle through the array options, and once I get to the end of the array, looping back (that's the mod bit)

+> **NOTE** mod, also represented as % means modulo, and it finds the remainder when you divide one number by another.
+E.g. if you divide 7 by 6 you'd get 1.
+A fun trick with modulo is that you can use it to keep an index value inside valid array indices without having to add `if` statements.
+If an array is 0-indexed, you can always do `index = (index + 1) % arrayLength` and the result will always be 0 to arrayLength-1, exactly the indices you need!

+#### Informing the User
+Now, I can change the time between vibrations, but I need to tell the user what I changed it to.
+I have a dotstar LED on the Gemma that I can flash at the user.
+One flash per minute seems pretty reasonable.
+Since I was using the dotstar, I had to include libraries on the Gemma.
+Adafruit has pre-built libraries you can download here: [https://learn.adafruit.com/adafruit-gemma-m0/circuitpython-libraries](https://learn.adafruit.com/adafruit-gemma-m0/circuitpython-libraries).
+You then copy the ones you need into the `lib` folder on the Gemma when it's plugged into your computer.
+I ended up having to copy the `adafruit_dotstar` and `pypixelbuf` libraries.
+Look farther down under my "troubleshooting" section for an explanation of how I found the minimal required libraries.

+So, the simple and naive version of informing users would be something like this (still in psuedo-python):

+{% highlight python %}
+    on_time = 2     # Vibration motor run time, in seconds
+    interval = 5
+    intervalArray = [60, 300, 600, 3600] #interval options user can choose from
+    intervalIndex = 1

+    while True:

+        # vibration turns on every interval seconds, for on_time seconds, non-blocking

+        if touch cap button:
+            intervalIndex = (intervalIndex + 1) mod len(intervalArray)
+            interval = intervalArray[intervalIndex]
+            # alert user of new time!
+            for range(0 to interval/60):
+                dotstar on
+                sleep for .25 seconds
+                dotstar off
+                sleep for .25 seconds
+{% endhighlight %}

-#### Minimizing Sleep()
+#### Minimizing Sleep
+If you write up the real python version of the psuedo code above and try it on your own project, you'll see that it works! *But* there's a bit of an issue there.
+It's those sleep statements!
+If you do this, and say, set it to 10 minute intervals, that means the code is going to be in that `for` loop for 5 seconds.
+While it's doing that, it's not checking if it needs to vibrate or even change the interval again (say if a user wants to skip from 5 minutes to a half hour and skip the 10 minutes entirely).

+>**NOTE** How long the microcontroller takes for that `for` loop is straightforward calculation.
+Each single time through that `for` loop takes .25 seconds while the dotstar is on and .25 seconds while it's off, for a total of .5 seconds per loop.
+Take that times the known 10 times it needs to flash equal 5 seconds.
+Now there's also the time it takes for the dotstar to turn on and off, but it's very likely the sleep calls vastly outweigh the time for the dotstar.
+Plus, the only way to speed up turning the dotstar on and off is to write my own dotstar library, but I can speed up by removing sleep calls much more easily.

+So I need to update the code so it isn't blocking while flashing the dotstar.

+{% highlight python %}
+    on_time = 2     # Vibration motor run time, in seconds
+    interval = 5
+    intervalArray = [60, 300, 600, 3600] #interval options user can choose from
+    intervalIndex = 1
+    timesToTellUserAboutTiming = 0

+    while True:

+        # vibration turns on every interval seconds, for on_time seconds, non-blocking

+        if touch cap button:
+            intervalIndex = (intervalIndex + 1) mod len(intervalArray)
+            interval = intervalArray[intervalIndex]
+            timesToTellUserAboutTiming = interval/60

+        if (timesToTellUserAboutTiming > 0):
+            dotstar on
+            sleep for .25 seconds
+            dotstar off
+            sleep for .25 seconds
+            timesToTellUserAboutTiming -= 1

+{% endhighlight %}

+Adding a new global `timesToTellUserAboutTiming` variable lets me minimize how long the microcontroller is busy before it next checks if the cap button is touched.
+In this case, it will flash the dotstar once per `while True` loop, meaning the time between checking for button press is .5 seconds instead of potentially 5 or more.
+An order of magnitude of improvement, the best kind!

+Now, if I wanted to get even LESS sleep, so it responds even snappier, I could add in interrupts or other fancier functionality.
+But by the time I got to this point in my project, I was starting to remember the KISS principle and left it as "good enough".

+#### Differentiating Hours and Minutes

+This last step was a result of user testing (me, I was the user).
+While testing out button presses, I realized having the dotstar flash 60 times for hour intervals was just plain silly.
+I wasn't going to count the flashes accurately past 10 or so, and it just took forever.
+So I decided to update the code one more time.
+This time, I updated it so that the color of the dotstar also carried info.
+If it was flashing blue, it was minutes, and green meant an hour.

+{% highlight python %}
+    on_time = 2     # Vibration motor run time, in seconds
+    interval = 5
+    intervalArray = [60, 300, 600, 3600] #interval options user can choose from
+    intervalIndex = 1
+    timesToTellUserAboutTiming = 0
+    newTimingColor = blue

+    while True:

+        # vibration turns on every interval seconds, for on_time seconds, non-blocking

+        if touch cap button:
+            intervalIndex = (intervalIndex + 1) mod len(intervalArray)
+            interval = intervalArray[intervalIndex]
+            timesToTellUserAboutTiming = interval/60
+            newTimingColor = blue
+            if timesToTellUserAboutTiming >= 60:
+                timesToTellUserAboutTiming /= 60 # convert to hours
+                newTimingColor = green

+        if (timesToTellUserAboutTiming > 0):
+            dotstar on with newTimingColor
+            sleep for .25 seconds
+            dotstar off
+            sleep for .25 seconds
+            timesToTellUserAboutTiming -= 1

+{% endhighlight %}

+This time, I check if the `timesToTellUserAboutTiming` is greater or equal to 60, which would mean it's an hour or longer interval.
+If so, change the color to green.
+Otherwise, keep it blue.

 #### Final Code

+With all of the above steps, I came out with the final product below.
+Note that there's certainly room for improvement, with some cleanup to make it simpler/easier to read.
+But again, in the spirit of KISS, and the fact I hadn't figured out how to write unit tests for this, I didn't refactor and left it at the version I knew worked.

+{% highlight python %}
     # Mindfulness Bracelet sketch for Adafruit Gemma.
 Briefly runs
     # vibrating motor (connected through transistor) at regular intervals.